jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 A résumé generally contains your:
 * Name
 * Contact information
-* Education
+* Education with GPA
 * Skills, possibly divided by category or level of expertise
 * Previous work history
 * Leadership roles
 * Side projects
 * LinkedIn profile, if you have one
-* GitHub address, if you have one
+* GitHub address, if you have one.
+A GitHub account with thoughtful, documented projects can distinguish you more than a list of coursework.
 * Etc

 Follow current industry norms and your university’s guidance.